Diegometro1/CSCIE-15/01_Servers_and_Git/999_Extras/04_Deployment_script.md

 (Do not add any spaces before/after the equal sign)

+While you have this file open, skim through its contents to understand what it does.
+The file is written using a shell scripting language, but aside from syntax differences, the basic flow should be mostly understandable.

 Next, give the deploy script executable [permissions](https://github.com/susanBuck/dwa15-fall2017/blob/master/00_Command_Line/99_Extras/Permissions.md) (`+x`) on your local machine:
 ```
 $ chmod +x bash/deploy.sh